 Key words: seagrass, Zostera marina, foundation species, biodiversity, grazer, estuary, invertebrate, landscape ecology

 ABSTRACT: Seagrass habitats form spatially heterogeneous landscapes that support high secondary productivity and biodiversity.
-The spatial structure of seagrass landscapes could contribute to high diversity through metacommunity dynamics of seagrass-associated animals.
-Here, we tested whether patterns of eelgrass-associated invertebrate biodiversity are consistent with metacommunity processes across meadows.
+The spatial structure of seagrass landscapes could support high biodiversity through metacommunity dynamics of seagrass-associated animals.
+Here, we tested whether spatial patterns of eelgrass-associated invertebrate biodiversity are consistent with metacommunity processes across meadows.
 For 9 meadows in Barkley Sound, British Columbia, we quantified epifaunal biodiversity on eelgrass Zostera marina, and tested the following hypotheses: after controlling for depth and edge effects, epifaunal diversity and composition i) vary randomly within meadows but ii) vary systematically among meadows reflecting abiotic factors and metacommunity dynamics.
-Finally, we hypothesized that iii) variation among meadows is consistent through time over a single summer.
+Finally, we hypothesized that differences among meadows reflect their position in the landscape, and therefore persist throughout the season such that iii) variation among meadows is consistent through time over a single summer.
 We found that within meadows, invertebrates were non-randomly distributed, showing signals of greater intra-specific aggregation than expected by chance.
 Non-random distributions of epifauna are consistent with checkerboard patterns, but we did not detect a clear signal of other predictors (but maybe of fetch…grazer abundance increased with exposure).
 Grazer / fetch pattern was stable over time, though signals of recruitment events by mussels are strong.

-No metacommunity structure emerged when we examined only epifaunal grazers, crustaceans or gastropods.
-Although there was not clear varation among meadows, two clusters of meadow composition types emerged:: ‘Marine’ meadows that were dominated numerically by grazers, and ‘’ meadows with equal dominance of grazers and detritovores. [fetch?]
-Overall, these results suggest that physical (wave energy) or energy input (productivity), not salinity, meadow size, or proximity to each other, are dominating the drivers of eelgrass epifaunal biodiversity through changes in relative abundance more than changes in species presence or absence.
 Faunal assemblages are temporally dynamic and vary substantially within meadows, and we have shown here that meadows can be similar to each other in patterns that suggest that wave energy and dispersal may be important controls on biodiversity.

 INTRODUCTION

 Understanding the distribution and abundance of species is a central goal of ecological research.
 Achieving this goal for spatially structured habitats is essential to not only understanding ecological communities but also to making informed decisions about landscape management and biodiversity conservation.
-In coastal marine habitats, rich in biodiversity, knowledge of how biodiversity is structured across spatial scales is limited by a lack of basic information about where and when species occur, and how species are distributed across habitat patches (Bostrom et al 2006, Guichard or Baskett papers?, Gaston 2000).
-While a spatially discrete habitat patch such as a seagrass meadow or a kelp bed may appear to represent the local community, population dynamics and species interactions structure species assemblages at finer (within meadow) and broader (landscape) spatial scales.
+In coastal marine habitats, rich in biodiversity, knowledge of how biodiversity is structured across spatial scales is limited by a lack of basic information about where and when species occur, and how species are distributed across habitat patches (Bostrom et al. 2006, Gaston 2000).
+While a spatially discrete habitat patch such as a seagrass meadow or a kelp bed may appear to represent the local community, the habitat or resources provided by that foundation species is one of several processes that influence biodiversity of a local patch.
+In addition, population dynamics and species interactions structure species assemblages at finer (within meadow) and broader (landscape) spatial scales (Leibold et al 2004, Bostrom et al 2006, Pillai et al 2011).

-The purpose of this study is to quantify faunal biodiversity across scales in a seagrass meadow seascape to determine whether individual seagrass meadows represent meaningful spatial unit for associated faunal biodiversity.
-Spatial variation in biodiversity is related to the spatial scales of ecological processes that influence the relative abundance and presence or absence of species (Ricklefs 2004).
-Over broad spatial scales evolutionary and dispersal processes (immigration) influence the regional species pool, while at finer scales local species diversity reflects biotic interactions (predation, competition, facilitation) and abiotic conditions (gradients, disturbance, stochastic variation).
+The purpose of this study is to quantify faunal biodiversity across scales in a seagrass meadow seascape to determine whether individual seagrass meadows, or a set of meadows in a landscape, represent meaningful spatial units for associated faunal biodiversity.
+Spatial variation in biodiversity is related to the spatial scales of ecological processes that influence the relative abundance and presence or absence of species (Ricklefs 2004, Liebold et al. 2004, Bostrom et al. 2006).
+Over broad spatial scales evolutionary and dispersal processes (immigration) influence the regional species pool, while at finer scales local species diversity reflects biotic interactions (predation, competition, facilitation, resource provision) and abiotic conditions (gradients, disturbance, stochastic variation).
 Between local and regional scales, dispersal and colonization dynamics connect species populations among habitat patches, leading to mesoscale diversity patterns that reflect local processes and dispersal.
-These mesoscale patterns have been described by metacommunity dynamics (Leibold and Mikkelson, Liebold et al).
+These mesoscale patterns have been described by metacommunity dynamics (Leibold and Mikkelson 2002, Liebold et al. 2004).